 The W.E.
 Donoghue Power Indexes are designed to accumulate long-term gains with a methodology that strategically switches between bullish and defensive postures.
-There are currently five indexes in the W.E.
+There are currently eight indexes in the W.E.
 Donoghue Power Index family:

 The W.E.
 Donoghue Power Indexes embody certain key characteristics that distinguish them from other indexes that attempt to provide exposure to stocks with high dividend yields, including the following:

 The indexes are predicated on an array of indexes published by S-Network.
 Any stock included in one of these S-Network indexes must meet all of the screens needed to qualify for the leading equity benchmark indexes.